 Where do bed bugs come from?

 Bed bugs can be traced back thousands of years, with evidence of them found in ancient Egyptian tombs.
-They are believed to have originated in caves, where they initially fed on the blood of bats.
+They are believed to have originated in Middle East caves, where they initially fed on the blood of bats.
 When humans began to inhabit caves, bed bugs found a new food source and started to infest human living spaces.
 Today, bed bugs are common and are found all over the world and have adapted to a wide range of environments, meaning they can be brought into homes and other buildings quite easily.
 More on where beg bugs come from.

 Misconceptions about Bed Bugs